 A Learning Program for NYC Child Welfare Professionals

 This learning program focuses on the practical application of strengths-based engagement and Motivational Interviewing skills when working with girls involved in the child welfare and juvenile justice systems.
 Participants will learn how trauma can impact girls’ development and subsequent behaviors.
 Learners will be better equipped to engage adolescent girls and to provide them with information on reproductive and sexual health.
-The program will provide staff with techniques they can use to support girls and young women through a trauma-informed lens.
+Through a series of interactive exercises, the program will provide staff the opportunity to practice trauma-informed techniques that they can then use to support girls and young women.

 This course is designed for direct service staff and supervisors in child welfare and juvenile justice.